Alexbanana19/type-theme/about.md

 [Homeworks](https://github.com/Alexbanana19/Homework) and notes for the on-line courses that I have taken.

 ## Posts
-My [Blog](https://alexbanana19.github.io), including paper summaries and discussions of deep learning and reinforcement learning research field.
+My [Blog](https://alexbanana19.github.io), including paper summaries and discussions of deep learning and reinforcement learning algorithms.

 ## CV
 This section is far from completation...